bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 export default TableRows;
 ```

-There is a lot of mapping going on 😵 Please bear with me 😅
+# `{row[column.key]}`
-We create each row by mapping though our data set (our list of cats).
-For each cat object we now use the columns definition to pick which properties should be placed first, second, third... in our table.
-We do this by calling `row[column.field]`.
+We create each row by mapping though our data set (our list of cats 🐱).
+For each cat object we use the columns definition to pick which properties should be placed first, second, third... in our table.
+We do this by calling `row[column.key]`.
 Row is our cat.
-If `column.field` returns 'name' then this is the same as saying `cat.['name']` or `cat.name`.
+If `column.key` returns 'name' then this is the same as saying `cat.['name']` or `cat.name`.

+# Almost done
 Now we are ready to use our Table!

 We start by defining our data set which is of the type `Cat[]`.